cse163/book/book_source/source/module-4-libraries-for-data-science/lesson-10-data-visualization/missing-data.md

 The fact that we see `NaN` values in our data means the dataset is messy and we will have to deal with it.
 There is a myriad of ways to try to handle missing data, some more complicated than others.
 For right now, we will focus on how to detect missing data in the dataset and how to filter it out!

 By default most `pandas` operations just ignore missing values so this isn't a problem if you are just in the `pandas` world.
-However, we will see this next week that other libraries for data visualization and machine learning will crash if we give them datasets that contain missing values, so we should learn how to deal with that now.
+However, we will see in the next module that other libraries for data visualization and machine learning will crash if we give them datasets that contain missing values, so we should learn how to deal with that now.

 ## `NaN` vs. `None`